dsaidgovsg/terraform-modules/modules/core/ca/README.md

-This directory contains instruction on how to setup a CA to issues certificate for Vault, Consul and Nomad to perform TLS communication, and finally to import an intermediate CA into Vault to issue cerficiates for Nomad and other services.
+This directory contains instruction on how to setup a CA to issues certificate for Vault, Consul and Nomad to perform TLS communication, and finally to import an intermediate CA into Vault to issue certificates for Nomad and other services.

 1. [Create a new master key in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)
 1. Generate a key for the CA and create a cerficiate for the CA.